c1rrus/gulp-kitchen-sink/CONTRIBUTING.md

 ## Coding style

-* We use 2 space soft tabs for indentation, UNIX-style `\n` line endingsand UTF-8 encoding.
+* We use 2 space soft tabs for indentation, UNIX-style `\n` line endings and UTF-8 encoding.
     * The repo contains an `.editorconfig` to automatically enforce this in [supported editors](http://editorconfig.org/#download).
 * A definitive JavaScript style is still TBD.
 For now, please try to match the existing style in whatever file(s) you edit.